sambengtson/tweetsharp/README.md

     PM> Install-Package TweetSharp
 ```

 **_This was forked and modified from the original project danielcrenna/tweetsharp.
-I cleaned up a couple of things reguarding the Visual Studio Solution and also converted the project to VS2013.
+I cleaned up a couple of things regarding the Visual Studio Solution and also converted the project to VS2013.
 More than willing to accept pulls_**

 #### Addressing issues with deserialization
 In some cases, and mostly reported when trying to access the timeline of a protected user, the deserializer can get into an